China looks to lock in U.S. LNG as energy crunch raises concerns -sources - Up News Info

 “There is a lot of hype in the market and nobody knows for sure how long this supply crunch would last.
 For companies that do not have fresh demand in the next year or two, it’s better to wait,” said a separate Chinese importer.

-(Reporting by Chen Aizhu, Jessica Jaganathan in Singapore and Scott Disavino in New York; additional reporting by Gary McWilliams in Houston; editing by Raju Gopalakrishnan and Jason Neely)
+(Reporting by Chen Aizhu, Jessica Jaganathan in Singapore and Scott Disavino in New York; additional reporting by Gary McWilliams in Houston; editing by Raju Gopalakrishnan, Jason Neely, Peter Graff)

 Advertisement